World Central Kitchen pauses Gaza aid, as Netanyahu acknowledges an 'unintended hit'

 Earlier, the Israeli military said in a statement it was investigating the report "at the highest levels to understand the circumstances of this tragic incident."
 Israeli military spokesperson Rear Adm.
 Daniel Hagari said in a video statement, "We will share our findings transparently."

-In the World Central Kitchen's statement, it said the seven killed are from Australia, Poland, United Kingdom, a dual citizen of the U.S. and Canada, and Palestine.
+In the World Central Kitchen's statement, it said the seven killed are from Australia, Poland, United Kingdom, a dual citizen of the U.S. and Canada, and a Palestinian.

-"This is not only an attack against WCK, this is an attack on humanitarian organizations showing up in the most dire of situations where food is being used as a weapon of war," WCK CEO Erin Gore said.
+"This is not only an attack against WCK, this is an attack on humanitarian organizations showing up in the most dire of situations where food is being used as a weapon of war," the organization's CEO, Erin Gore, said.
 "This is unforgivable."

-The WCK announcement followed an earlier statement from Andrés saying his organization had lost "several" of its international volunteers in an Israeli airstrike in Gaza.

 World Central Kitchen operates in crisis areas around the globe.
 It had begun delivering food and aid to Gaza as U.N. experts and aid groups warn that large swaths of the population are suffering from malnutrition and thousands of people, particularly in the north of Gaza, are at risk of imminent famine.
 Last week, the International Court of Justice issued an order that Israel — which denies the reports of food shortages — should ensure sufficient aid gets into Gaza.

-A Palestinian paramedic who was on the team that brought the aid workers' bodies to the hospital told The Associated Press that the WCK volunteers had been driving in a three-car convoy that had been delivering aid to northern Gaza and were headed back to the south when an Israeli missile struck.
-The medic, Mahmoud Thabet, said they headed back to Rafah, where more than a million displaced Gazans are sheltering close to Gaza's southern border with Egypt.
+A Palestinian paramedic who was on the team that brought the aid workers' bodies to the hospital told The Associated Press that the WCK volunteers had been driving in a three-car convoy delivering aid to northern Gaza and were headed back to the south when an Israeli missile struck.
+The medic, Mahmoud Thabet, said they were heading back to Rafah, where more than a million displaced Palestinians are sheltering close to Gaza's southern border with Egypt.

-Footage that The Associated Press said was from the Al-Aqsa Hospital in central Gaza showed at least four bodies, some wearing protective body armor and one wearing a T-shirt with the WCK logo on it.
-Hospital staff said the passports of the dead indicated one of them was British, another Australian and one Polish.
-The nationality of the fourth was not immediately clear.
-Other reports indicated a Palestinian driver from the Gaza Strip was also killed.
+Footage that the AP said was from the Al-Aqsa Hospital in central Gaza showed at least four bodies, some wearing protective body armor and one wearing a T-shirt with the WCK logo on it.
+Hospital staff showed passports of three of the dead from Australia, Poland and the U.K., before the World Central Kitchen said victims also included a dual U.S. Canadian citizen and a Palestinian.

-Andrés mourned the loss of his colleagues and denounced Israeli policy in the isolated coastal enclave, which it invaded last October after the Palestinian militant group Hamas launched a massive attack on Israel that killed some 1,200 people, and took hundreds of hostages into Gaza, where more than 130 remain.
+Israel invaded the Gaza Strip in October after the Palestinian militant group Hamas launched a massive attack on Israel that killed some 1,200 people, and took about 240 hostages into Gaza.

 "The Israeli government needs to stop this indiscriminate killing," Andrés said on X. "It needs to stop restricting humanitarian aid, stop killing civilians and aid workers, and stop using food as a weapon.
 No more innocent lives lost.
 Peace starts with our shared humanity.
 It needs to start now."